PeanutPiek/PiTV/README.md

   - The PiTV offers some basic Application within, including following Apps:
     - Twitch, which allows you to view any Twitch Stream on your TV.
     - Youtube, which allows you to View simple Youtube Videos on your TV.
-    - A simple Web Browser, optimized for IR Control.
+    - A simple Web Browser, optimized for IR Remote.
     - There will be some more Applications, but it is firstly developed for this Twitch App.
   - Full Support for different kinds of IR Remote Control